Late Show Top Ten List: Radio usage

 For nearly two decades each Top Ten list was packaged into a nationally syndicated radio feature, distributed by Westwood One for use the following morning.
 Following shows from which the list was omitted, or if Letterman was on vacation, the feature would utilize a list from the archives.
-The feature was often edited for time, and occasionally edited for content which may have been appropriate for late-night TV, but not morning radio.
+The feature was often edited for time, and occasionally edited for content which may have been appropriate for late-night television, but not morning radio.

 In late 2013 Westwood One informed "Top 10" affiliates that it was ceasing distribution of the feature.
 The last Top 10 list for radio aired Friday, January 3, 2014.
-No other radio network picked up the feature for the rest of the TV show's run.
+No other radio network picked up the feature for the rest of the television show's run.

 Allusions

 Letterman's presentation of the 67th Academy Awards in 1995 included the "Top Ten Signs the Movie You're Watching Will Not Win an Academy Award".

 The television cartoon Garfield & Friends referenced the feature with an episode entitled Top Ten, where Garfield presents Top Ten lists on various topics ranging from "How to Tell When Garfield is Full", and "Why Jon Arbuckle Will Never Have a Date", to "Why the House will Never Get Robbed".
 The Buddy Bears provide the accompanying music.